selipot/selipot.github.io/publications/index.md

 #### Submitted:

+**27.** Erik van Sebille, Erik Zettler, Nicolas Wienders, Linda Amaral-Zettler, **Shane Elipot**, and Rick Lumpkin, *Dispersion of surface drifters in the Tropical Atlantic*, submitted to Frontiers in Marine Science, section Physical Oceanography.

-**26.** Kathryn L. Gunn, Lisa M. Beal, **Shane Elipot**, K. McMonigal, and Adam Houk (2020), *Mixing of Subtropical, Central and Intermediate Waters Driven by Shifting and Pulsing of the Agulhas Current*, submitted to Journal of Physical Oceanography.
+**26.** Kathryn L. Gunn, Lisa M. Beal, **Shane Elipot**, K. McMonigal, and Adam Houk (2020), *Mixing of Subtropical, Central and Intermediate Waters Driven by Shifting and Pulsing of the Agulhas Current*, in revision for Journal of Physical Oceanography.

-**25.** Edward Zaron and **Elipot, S.** (2020), *An Assessment of Global Ocean Barotropic Tide Models Using Geodetic Mission Altimetry and Surface Drifters*, submitted to Journal of Physical Oceanography.
+**25.** Edward Zaron and **Elipot, S.** (2020), *An Assessment of Global Ocean Barotropic Tide Models Using Geodetic Mission Altimetry and Surface Drifters*, in revision for Journal of Physical Oceanography.

 **24.** **Elipot, S.** (2020), *Measuring global mean sea level changes with surface drifting buoys*, submitted to Geophysical Research Letters, arXiv.org [preprint](https://arxiv.org/abs/1909.03269).

-**23.** K. McMonigal, Lisa M. Beal, **Shane Elipot**, and Kathryn L. Gunn (2020), *The Impact of Observed Modes of Agulhas Current Temperature Variability on its Temperature Transport*, submitted to Journal of Physical Oceanography.

 #### Published:

+**23.** K. McMonigal, Lisa M. Beal, **Shane Elipot**, and Kathryn L. Gunn (2020), *The Impact of Meanders, Deepening and Broadening, and Seasonality on Agulhas Current Temperature Variability*, accepted to Journal of Physical Oceanography.

 **22.** Xiaolong Yu, Aurélien L. Ponte, **Shane Elipot**, Dimitris Menemenlis, Edward D. Zaron, Ryan Abernathey (2019), *Surface kinetic energy distributions in the global oceans from a high-resolution numerical model and surface drifter observations*, [Geophys.
 Res.
 Lett.](https://agupubs.onlinelibrary.wiley.com/journal/19448007), in press, [doi:10.1029/2019GL083074](https://doi.org/10.1029/2019GL083074)